Is the Premier League now the Super League?

 And yet, the juggernaut that is the Premier League bounds on regardless.

 England remains the main draw for the best players

 The richest league in the world has been able to ride out this pandemic better than any other, with their superior TV deal providing the backbone to their financial dominance over the others.
 We’re witnessing their teams run wild over European football.

-Chelsea and Manchester City are in the Champions League last four.
-In the Europa League, Arsenal and Manchester United the same.
+Chelsea won the Champions League, Manchester City were last four.
+In the Europa League, Arsenal and Manchester United both went deep in the competition.
 And so besides state-owned PSG and super-efficient Bayern, European football has a black hole of money.
 And when that happens, talent usually disappears.

 The problem being that money has, and always will, talk for players with a finite career that they are looking to maximise earnings for themselves and their families.